Interior Painting Best Practices Part 3: Advanced Techniques

 Here are actionable tips to apply immediately:

 4. Temperature Matters: Paint between 60°F and 80°F for optimal drying.
-Bay Area homes often need climate control in summer or winter.
+Bay Area homes often need climate control in summer or winter—use heaters or air conditioning.

-5. Clean Tools Immediately: Rinse brushes and rollers thoroughly; dried latex paint ruins your equipment.
+5. Clean Tools Immediately: Rinse brushes and rollers thoroughly with warm water and mild soap; dried latex paint ruins your equipment.
+A spinner makes drying faster.

 These practices are standard at World Pro Painting.
 See why best California Bay Area painting requires this level of detail.